 The limited available data on XARELTO in pregnant women are insufficient to inform a drug-associated risk of adverse developmental outcomes.
-Use XARELTO with caution in pregnant patients because of the potential for pregnancy related hemorrhage and/or emergent delivery with an anticoagulant that is not readily reversible.
+Use XARELTO with caution in pregnant patients because of the potential for pregnancy related hemorrhage and/or emergent delivery.
 The anticoagulant effect of XARELTO cannot be reliably monitored with standard laboratory testing.
-Consider the benefits and risks of XARELTO for the mother and possible risks to the fetus when prescribing XARELTO to a pregnant woman [see Warnings and Precautions (5.7)].
+Consider the benefits and risks of XARELTO for the mother and possible risks to the fetus when prescribing XARELTO to a pregnant woman [see Warnings and Precautions (5.2, 5.7)].